This is the multi-page printable view of this section. Click here to print.

 Detailed description

-• Must start with an English letter and use English letters, numbers, and the special character (-) to input 3~28 characters
+• must start with an English letter and be 3~28 characters using English letters, numbers, and special characters (-)

 • SSD: High-performance general volume